 - your management skill, experience, and business acumen;

 - the sales level reached during the initial period.

 - The totals do not include the Initial Development Fee which is required only if a Development Agreement is signed.

-- The total estimated initial investment necessary to begin operation of a full service Uno Pizzeria & Grill, where you own the restaurant building and lease the land, ranges from $2,066,000 to $3,775,500.
+- The total estimated initial investment necessary to begin operation of an Uno Presto non-traditional restaurant (built to suit or leased building and real estate) ranges from $545,500 to $1,405,500.